-- 1. be able to assume the responsibilities of a full-time Church Education ministry, - 2. organize and administer a total educational program, - 3. minister with people as a servant-leader, - 4. teach for response at all age levels, - 5. fulfill the objectives of the Biblical Studies Division, and - 6. fulfill the objective of the General Education Division.
+- 1. be able to assume the responsibilities of a full-time church education ministry, - 2. organize and administer a total educational program, - 3. minister with people as a servant leader, - 4. teach for response at all age levels, - 5. fulfill the objectives of the Biblical Studies Department, and - 6. fulfill the objective of the General Education Department.

-Concentration Requirements: 27
+Concentration Requirements:

+concentration requirements

 CM 301 Christian Education of Youth 3

 CM 312 Christian Education of Children 3

 CM 401 Christian Education of Adults & Family 3

 CM 402 History and Philosophy of Christian Education 3

 CM 442 Christian Education Internship 3

-CM Christian Ministry Electives 12
+СМ Christian Ministry Electives 11